perladvent/perldotcom/content/article/_pub_2003_07_08_mod_perl.md

 backported to Apache 2.0, or an official Apache 2.2 release, it is unlikely that authentication providers will be supported by core mod\_perl 2.0.
-However, this does not mean that mod\_perl developers are out of luckâby coupling mod\_perl's native directive handler API with a bit of XS, we can open up the new Apache provider API to Perl with ease.
+However, this does not mean that mod\_perl developers are out of luck—by coupling mod\_perl's native directive handler API with a bit of XS, we can open up the new Apache provider API to Perl with ease.
 The
 [Apache::AuthenHook](http://search.cpan.org/search?query=Apache::AuthenHook)